 Taking your vehicle for an MOT can be a nerve-racking experience, but many of the most common causes of MOT failure are things that you can easily check yourself.
 Learn how you can check for some of the most common test failures to potentially save yourself some time and money when it comes to your car’s MOT check with the help of our handy video and guide.

-Your windscreen is checked as part of an MOT to make sure that you can see clearly and safely through any weather.
+Your windscreen is checked as part of the MOT test to make sure that you can see through clearly and is safe in any weather conditions.
 The MOT check looks at damage to your windscreen and the functionality of your wipers.

 Windscreen chips & damage